 Equity securities are generally reported at fair value with unrealized gains and losses included in income.
 Equity securities without readily determinable fair values are recorded at fair value at its cost minus impairment, if any, plus or minus changes resulting from observable price changes under the election of the measurement alternative, except for investments which are valued at net asset value per share.
-In addition, investments included in equity securities that are accounted for under the equity method are recorded at fair value with unrealized gains and losses included in income if certain subsidiaries elect the fair value option.
+In addition, investments are recorded at fair value with unrealized gains and losses included in income if certain subsidiaries elect the fair value option.